hjd1964/OnStepX-Plugins/README.md

 #endif
 ```

+### Firmware upload

 The plugin works in two different ways, depending on whether WiFi is enabled

  - If WiFi is enabled, ElegantOTA is always on, and reachable through the `/update` path
  - If WiFi is *not* enabled (for instance, if you're using a separate ESP8266 for the webserver), you need to manually send the `:EOTA#` command to the OnStepX serial port when you want to turn on ElegantOTA.
 The ElegantOTA plugin will start a WiFi access point (defined by `ELEGANTOTA_PLUGIN_SSID/ELEGANTOTA_PLUGIN_PSK`, default `OnStepX-OTA`, and no password).
 After connecting to the access point, simply go to the OnStepX IP address (typically `192.168.1.4`) to start the update.

+Next, make sure that `Firmware` is selected in the upload page, and click "Choose file".
+ - If you're using Arduino IDE, you need to select the compiled `firmware.bin`.
+This is usually in a temporary directory, but you can follow [this page](https://randomnerdtutorials.com/bin-binary-files-sketch-arduino-ide/) to build the firmware inside your project directory.
+ - If you're using PlatformIO, the firmware should be in the `.pio/build/<environment-name>` directory of your project.

+Once the file is selected, the upload is started automatically, and the board should reboot when it's successful.